Andaman & Nicobar

 - Marco Polo -

 The Andaman & Nicobar Islands sit within the warm waters of the Bay of Bengal, covered by dense green jungle.
 This astonishing archipelago consists of 572 islands and islets, though only 37 islands are open to visitors.
 Here, you can really get off the tourist trail and experience a unique culture where both tribal and conservationist values are a controlling influence.
-This is a place with a hard history, where the sun fights through humid air.

 In the 13th-century Marco Polo sailed close by their shores, he never landed or saw any inhabitants, he claimed the Andamanese as “a most brutish race” that they were canine headed cannibals.
 In 2018 John Allen Chau, an American missionary, was killed by the arrows of the Sentinelese, a tribe that chooses to remain isolated.